JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/September-2023-Goals.md

 - Assisted Hollie w/ packing for HI
 - Redid figures and tables for sediment stress minor revisions
 - Lipid prep w/ Flo and Lauren

+### September 14
+-	TERs for Hawaii and Bermuda – back to Colleen Travis
+-	Catching up on emails (sediment stress, committee)
+-	Writing methods for chapter 3 (developmental acclimatization) in dissertation proposal
+-	Test of lipid assay on PCR plate – the reagents did not melt the plate, hooray!
+-	Class

+### September 15
+- Lipid test assay w/ Lauren and Flo.
+Assay was a success!
+- Lab meeting

+### Setember 16
+- Extracted RNA for AH samples